Iodine Treatment of Graves’ Disease Part Two

 Features Predicting Escape, Goiter Size, Free T3 Levels, and TSH

 Escape or Iodine Resistance was more frequent in patients with larger thyroid goiters, and with higher Free T3 levels (greater than 10 pg/ml).
-Dr. Ken Okamura thought this high Free T3 was a marker of strong TSH receptor stimulation (and therefore thyroid stimulation), either from Graves antibodies or Elevated TSH, with a high turnover of both thyroglobulin and Iodide.
+Dr. Ken Okamura thought this high Free T3 was a marker of strong TSH receptor stimulation (and therefore thyroid stimulation), either from Graves’ antibodies or elevated TSH, with a high turnover of both thyroglobulin and Iodide.
 The third factor was TSH level, as there was no escape in patients who responded early to Iodine with normalization of TSH and T4 levels.
 Escape from Iodine was seen only in those patients with continued TSH suppression after iodine treatment.
-Dr. Ken Okamura writes:
+Dr. Ken Okamura comments on the similarity between Graves’s Disease and an Iodine Deficiency state, as both have T3 predominant synthesis/secretion indicating strong stimulation, writing:

 T3 predominant synthesis and secretion is a good marker of the thyroid gland being strongly stimulated with high turnover of both Tg [thyroglobulin] and iodide, as found in cases of iodine deficiency.

 Dr. Ken Okamura feels that the 60-day window for achieving euthyroid status is important.
-If the patient fails to achieve euthyroid status (normal Free T4) or “escapes” within 60 days, methimazole 5-15 mg/day should be added to the Potassium iodide 100 mg/day.
-The addition of MMI to Iodine could overcome Iodine resistance or escape.
-In addition, Radioactive Iodine therapy was also effective to overcome iodine resistance.
-Note: escape means: initially achieves normal Free T4, then later relapses with high T4.
+If the patient fails to achieve euthyroid status (normal Free T4) or “escapes” within 60 days, then methimazole (MMI) 5-15 mg/day should be added to the Potassium iodide 100 mg/day.
+The addition of MMI to Iodine overcomes Iodine resistance or escape.
+In the event the patient is still resistant to medical therapy, Radioactive Iodine therapy was effective.
+Note: iodine escape means the patient initially achieves normal Free T4, then later relapses with high T4.
 Dr. Ken Okamura writes:

 Eighty Per Cent Remission Rate for Responders